fieldtrip/website/example/other/entropy_analysis.md

 {% include image src="/assets/img/example/entropy_analysis/Figure2.png" %}

 Notably, mMSE is able to reveal brain-behavior links in EEG data that go undetected by conventional analysis methods such as spectral power, overall signal variation (SD), and event-related potentials (ERPs).
-Please see our preprints **[Kloosterman et al.](https://doi.org/10.1101/834614.m)** and **[Kosciessa et al.](https://doi.org/10.1371/journal.pcbi.1007885)** for more information, and the tutorial folder on our Github page for a step-by-step explanation of the computation of mMSE within our fieldtrip MATLAB function.
+Please see our preprints **[Kloosterman et al.](https://doi.org/10.1101/834614.m)** and **[Kosciessa et al.](https://doi.org/10.1371/journal.pcbi.1007885)** for more information, and the tutorial folder on our GitHub page for a step-by-step explanation of the computation of mMSE within our fieldtrip MATLAB function.

 ## Download and install the mMSE toolbox